Commercial featuring nuns taking potato chips for communion sparks outrage in Italy - KESQ

 A mother superior figure looks on as the nuns giggle, and it is revealed that it was her that substituted the hosts for potato chips in the box where communion wafers are kept, called a tabernacle.

-Catholics believe the communion wafer represents the body and blood of Christ.
+The Catholic Church teaches the communion is the body and blood of Christ.

 Giovanni Baggio, the head of AIART, a Catholic group that monitors Italian radio and television, called the ad “blasphemy.”

-Note: Correction: An earlier version of this story incorrectly stated Catholic doctrine about the eucharist.
-The Catholic Church teaches communion wafers are transubstantiated into the blood and body of Jesus.